 Replies:

-OK troops, time for another cool site update from our fellow men in the field.
-Two small sets for today, so let's get right to them!
+Ok troops, time for another cool site update from our fellow men in the field, so let's get right to it!

 Well guys, I guess that does it for today.
-More cool stuff on the way for tomorrow of course, so be sure to come on back, regular time.
-Until then... take it lite men.
+More great stuff on the way for Thursday from our fellow men in the field, so be sure to come on back, regular time.
+Until then - take it lite men.

 Sharp Salute!